 Clothing and personal items

-- Items that may help you relax, such as a portable music player or books
+- Items that might help you relax, such as a portable music player or books.

 What you can expect

 You may need to have some hair shaved before surgery.
 Hair may be removed in the areas of your body where the surgery will take place.
 Your skin is usually washed with special soap to lower the risk of infection.

 During the procedure

 How the surgery is done depends on the specific type of surgery you're having.
 Types of minimally invasive heart surgery include:

 - Thoracoscopic surgery, which sometimes is called a minithoracotomy.